Trauma & PTSD Therapy in Toronto

 Trauma therapy can help you find steadiness again, reconnecting you to your body, your sense of self, and the life you want to live.

-Online Trauma Therapy in Toronto and Across Ontario
+Trauma Therapy in Toronto and Online Across Ontario

-Trauma Therapy in Downtown Toronto
+Start Trauma Therapy in Toronto

 Healing from trauma takes courage.
 If you’re ready to explore trauma-focused therapy or PTSD treatment in Toronto, we can start with a free 15-minute consultation to see if my approach feels like a fit.

-Book a free 15-minute consultation
+Book a free 15-minute consultation.

 Frequently Asked Questions